mousepawmedia/devdocs/source/guides/staff.rst

 MousePaw Media calendar via CalDAV.

-The easiest way to get your CalDAV link is to go to `SoGO <https://mail.mousepawmedia.com/sogo>`, tap the Calendar icon in the upper-right corner, and click the three dots next to the calendar you want to access via CalDAV.
+The easiest way to get your CalDAV link is to go to `SOGo <https://mail.mousepawmedia.com/sogo>`, tap the Calendar icon in the upper-right corner, and click the three dots next to the calendar you want to access via CalDAV.
 Select :guilabel:`Links to this Calendar`.